Gen-C: Populating Virtual Worlds with Generative Crowds

-Besides our domain, learning graph representations is a fundamental task for many real-world applications~\cite{gsurvey}.
-While a lot of prior work has focused on learning static graphs with deep learning models such as VGAEs~\cite{vgae}, recent techniques have explored learning of dynamic graphs where the graph structure itself changes as time progresses, including neural temporal point processes and attention mechanism for modeling time-dependent events~\cite{dgsurvey}, and deep architectures such as Temporal Graph Networks~\cite{tgn_icml_grl2020} and Spatio-Temporal Graph Convolutional Networks~\cite{stgn} that can capture temporal dependencies and predict future states of evolving graphs.
-While highly relevant to our work, we focus on \emph{\igs}: highly dynamic graphs with complex features that capture the evolution of human decision-making.
-These graphs are more intricate than the time-evolving graphs studied in prior work, which are typically designed for tasks like link prediction, node classification, recommendation systems, and social network analysis.
-Closely related, conditional generation of graphs has also gained significant attention, with majority of works focusing on generating the graph structure only while the node and edge features are predetermined as compared to our approach.
-For example, NGG~\cite{Evdaimon2024neural} uses conditioned latent diffusion, GraphVAE~\cite{Simonovsky2018Graphvae} integrates conditional codes for guided generation, and MOOD~\cite{Lee2023Mood} guides a diffusion sampling process with property gradients.
-Sequential models like in~\cite{Li2018Learning} utilize conditions to initialize node and edge creation, while others incorporate conditional codes into message-passing schemes~\cite{Li2020Dirichlet}.
-Complementary to these works , our Gen-C framework embeds \emph{both} graph structures and node features into two distinct, prior-conditioned latent distributions, enabling their generation based solely on conditional text input.
+\textbf{Graph Generation.} Beyond our domain, learning graph representations is fundamental to many real-world applications~\cite{gsurvey}.
+While much prior work has focused on static graphs using models like VGAEs~\cite{vgae}, recent efforts extend to dynamic graphs whose structures evolve over time.
+These include approaches using neural temporal point processes, attention mechanisms~\cite{dgsurvey}, and deep architectures such as Temporal Graph Networks~\cite{tgn_icml_grl2020} and Spatio-Temporal Graph Convolutional Networks~\cite{stgn} for modeling temporal dependencies and forecasting.
+While related, our work focuses on \emph{crowd scenario graphs}: dynamic graphs with rich relational features that capture the evolution of crowds.
+Unlike most dynamic graph models aimed at tasks such as link prediction, node classification, or recommendation, our formulation targets the evolution of crowd interactions.
+Closely related, conditional graph generation has also gained attention, with most approaches generating only the graph structure while assuming fixed node and edge features.
+For instance, NGG~\cite{Evdaimon2024neural} employs conditioned latent diffusion, GraphVAE~\cite{Simonovsky2018Graphvae} integrates conditional codes, and MOOD~\cite{Lee2023Mood} guides diffusion sampling with property gradients.
+Sequential models~\cite{Li2018Learning} use conditional inputs for nodes and edges initialization, while others embed conditions within message-passing schemes~\cite{Li2020Dirichlet}.
+Complementing these approaches, our framework jointly models graph structure and node features through separate, condition-aware latent distributions, enabling generation directly from text.